edsu/inkdroid.org/_posts/2023-10-01-foiaonline.md

 The resulting WARC data that was collected can be found by [searching](https://archive.org/details/archiveteam-fire?query=foiaonline.gov) the ArchiveTeam "Just In Time Grabs" collection for "foiaonline.gov".
 I'm not entirely sure if all of this data has been loaded into the Wayback Machine yet, which may be why not all the data appears to be there?

-The Department of Justice have a newish [foia.gov](https://foia.gov) site has a [report builder](https://www.foia.gov/data.html) [formally documented API](https://www.foia.gov/developer/agency-api/) as well.
-The API looks like it is supposed to be used by other federal agencies who want to integrate their own FOIA case management systems with foia.gov?
+The Department of Justice have a newish [foia.gov](https://foia.gov) site has a [report builder](https://www.foia.gov/data.html), and a [documented API](https://www.foia.gov/developer/agency-api/) as well.
+The API looks like it is intended for use by other federal agencies who want to integrate their own FOIA case management systems with foia.gov?

-The site itself appears to be a Jekyll static site that's available [on Github](https://github.com/usdoj/foia.gov), but it defers to a "back stage" application for request submission and reporting, which is not open source.
+foia.gov itself appears to be static site created with Jekyll that's available [on Github](https://github.com/usdoj/foia.gov).
+But it defers to a "back stage" application for request submission and reporting, which is not open source.
 More about the rationale for this new site can be found in this [report](https://github.com/18F/foia-recommendations/blob/master/recommendations.md) by 18F.

 I can well understand wanting to modernize the FOIAonline site, as it appeared to be showing its age.
-But based on the usage it appears that it was a victim of its own success?
+But based on its use over time it appears to have been a victim of its own success.
 Having a one stop shop that allows submission, tracking and publishing of FOIA requests has been replaced with a single system for submission (which seems partially implemented) and lots of agency specific processes for performing the FOIA requests.
-I guess time will tell whether this was the right move or not, but it's a shame that the existing FOIAonline site couldn't have been given a refresh instead of starting over with a new architecture.
+I guess only time will tell whether this was the right move or not.
+But I think it's a missed opportunity that the existing FOIAonline design wasn't updated instead of starting over with a new more decentralized architecture.